apptainer/singularity-userdocs/appendix.rst

 ``scratch`` bootstrap agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The scratch bootstrap agent allows you to start from a completely empty container.
-You are then responsible for adding any and all executables, libraries etc. that are required.
-Starting with a scratch container can be useful when you are aiming to minimize container size, and have a simple application / static binaries.
+The scratch bootstrap agent allows you to start from an empty container.
+You are then responsible for adding any executables, libraries, etc., that are required.
+Starting with a scratch container can be useful when aiming to minimize container size and have simple application/static binaries.

 Overview
 """"""""